zerosonesfun/wiki-blocks/readme.txt

 = Can I use this with existing content? =

 Yes!
-Wiki Blocks works with any Gutenberg block.
 You can convert existing content by adding the Wiki Block and setting the initial content.

 = What happens if I disable the plugin? =